Thread Pool Best Practices with ZIO

 ZIO uses its two primary thread pools to make thread management easy using three functions, which bring unique functionality to the functional effect systems in Scala:

-• The lock function locks a task to a given thread pool (even over asynchronous boundaries!), providing principled, well-defined semantics for locating tasks;
+function locks a task to a given thread pool (even over asynchronous boundaries!), providing principled, well-defined semantics for locating tasks; - The

-• The blocking function locks a task to ZIO’s blocking thread pool;
+function locks a task to ZIO’s blocking thread pool; - The

 Thanks to no implicit execution contexts, no implicit context shifts, no weird edge-cases (like asynchronous boundaries shifting a task to another thread pool), built-in asynchronous and blocking thread pools, fairness and performance, and well-defined semantics, ZIO makes it easier than ever to build applications that follow best practices.